 A bill to amend chapter 44 of title 18, United States Code, to update certain procedures applicable to commerce in firearms and remove certain Federal restrictions on interstate firearms transactions.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Senator for Louisiana.
 Republican.

 Last Updated: May 14, 2015

 Length: 4 pages

-This bill was introduced on May 14, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 14, 2015, in a previous session of Congress, but it did not receive a vote.

 May 14, 2015